 Depending upon the nature of the permit, it may be necessary to a) advertise your intentions, or b) obtain permission from the RM Council.
 Therefore, it is important that you have your permit in to the office with plenty of time for the necessary actions to take place.

-The Zoning Development permit checks for compliance with the Zoning Bylaw and Basic Planning Statement of the RM.
+The Zoning Development permit checks for compliance with the Zoning Bylaw and Official Community Plan of the RM.
 You will receive a written response to your request.
 You may contact us by telephone or email for information pertaining to the status of the permit during normal office hours.

 Frequently Asked Questions